rwxrob/zet/docs/1941/README.md

-# !command !commands !cmds !cmd rwxrob.tv
+# rwxrob.tv: !command !commands !cmds !cmd

 🤔💭 Here's a list of all commands.